The best and most delicious nut free caramel corn recipe! This tasty treat is vegan, and gluten free!

 I hadn’t made it in a long time, because for a while there, I was avoiding corn, so that meant no caramel corn.
 Then, once I started eating corn again, I was avoiding GMO corn, so that was just one more thing to worry about – tracking down GMO free popcorn and corn syrup wasn’t a top priority.
 But all of a sudden I had a craving for caramel corn, and I just had to make it for a New Year’s Eve party last week.
 And then again for a family Christmas party this past weekend.
 I tracked down the GMO free ingredients, and boom!
 I’m in the caramel corn making club again.

-It is highly addictive, so don’t say I didn’t warn you!
+This nut free caramel corn is highly addictive, so don’t say I didn’t warn you!

 It is wonderful for a holiday, birthday party, or a Super Bowl party!